latent-pixel/AutoPano/README.md

 # My AutoPano

-In this project, we stitch images together using traditional feature matching and deep learning methods.
+We try and stitch images together using traditional feature matching and deep learning methods.

-## **Phase-1: Feature Matching**
+## **Feature Matching Method**

 **1.1.
 Identify corners in the images using corner detection algorithms like `Harris` or `Shi-Tomasi`.**